paypal/releasinator/README.md

 4. `CHANGELOG.md` - This file is the source of truth for the releasinator.
 The file should be organized with the most recent release on top, and formatted correctly.
 The latest release is the one used when the releasinator executes, so it is a precondition that the `CHANGELOG.md` has been edited and committed **prior to releasing**.
   1. Releases either are contained within an Alt-H2 (`------`) or `##H2` format.
 Any other format will be rejected.
   2. Each release MUST start with the release version, and may contain any following text, such as the date, and/or any release summary.
-5. `.gitignore` and `.DS_store`: While this file is Mac-specific, many repos contain this entry in their `.gitignore` files because it's quite common for developers to not have their global `.gitignore` configured correctly.
-Therefore, the authors of this project have made the decision to force this entry in all `.gitignores`, as a gesture of goodwill to all these new git users.
+5. `.gitignore` and `.DS_store`: While this file is Mac-specific, many repos contain this entry in their `.gitignore` files because it is quite common for developers to have their global `.gitignore` configured incorrectly.
+Therefore, the authors of this project have made the decision to force this entry in all `.gitignore` files as a gesture of goodwill to all these new git users.

 ## Behind the Scenes